The Basics: Overview

 - How many sex partners do you have?

-- Does the method protect against HIV and other STDs?
+- Do you also need protection against HIV and other STDs?

 - Are there any side effects?